 Tuition accounts must be settled by the due dates published by the Office of the Bursar prior to each new term and communicated by email to all students.
-In-person confirmation of registration cannot be completed until tuition accounts are settled.
+Registration cannot be completed until tuition accounts are settled.

 Tuition accounts are considered settled if all past due balances are paid in full and